 The purposes of the 2014 Plan are to align the interests of our key employees and non-employee directors to the interests of our shareholders while rewarding outstanding contributions to the success and profitability of the Company.
 The 2014 Plan will also strengthen our ability to attract and retain talented employees and non-employee directors.
-The 2014 Plan is intended to provide us the means by which to grant annual incentive compensation (i.e., bonuses) as well as long-term incentive compensation to its employees.
-The Committee intends that awards that will be made to officers under the 2014 Plan will be primarily performance based cash and stock awards and stock options.
-It is also the intent of the Committee that long-term performance awards will be tied to total shareholder return over a three-year period relative to industry peers and short-term performance awards will be tied to annual financial and operating measures and strategic goals.
+The 2014 Plan is intended to provide us the means by which to grant annual incentive compensation (i.e., bonuses) as well as long-term incentive compensation to the success.
+The 2014 Plan is and stock options.
+It is also the intend of the Committee that long-term performance awards will be tred to annual financial and operating measures and strategic goals.
 The 2014 Plan also allows us to provide equity compensation to our non-employee directors.